dongrisuihan/OPEN-Vis-ControlSD/README.md

-# 🤔Learning from Visual Pattern Completion
+# Learning from Visual Pattern Completion 🤔

 > Inspired by the cortical modularization and hippocampal pattern completion, we propose a self-supervised controllable generation (**SCG**) framework to achieve pattern completion and generate images.